 - Stress-related conditions

-Egyptian Geranium which is the essential oil we use has a rosy sweet scent with herbaceous notes.
+The geranium scent is considered to be slightly sweet and rosy with herbaceous notes.
 It is not a cloying rose scent but lightly floral with definite herbal overtones.
-It does not smell like the geranium in your garden.
+It typically does not smell like the geranium in your garden.

 Geranium essential oil can be very beneficial for skin conditions such as oily complexions, eczema, and broken capillaries.
-As noted earlier I have used it myself to get rid of my adult acne.
+I have used it myself to get rid of my adult acne.

 NOTE: I am not dispensing medical advice.
 If you have one of these conditions and would like to utilize geranium essential oil you need to do your own research and make your own decisions regarding this.